RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

 categories: 'post'
 ---

-In this example we will integrate a simple spam filter for a rails app.
-It shows you how you clean your user created rails models from spam.
+In this example we will write a simple spam filter integrated in a rails app which lists user posts.
+It shows you how you can reduce spam in user created rails models.

-First we will create a simple rails app.
+So we begin by creating a simple rails app.

 ```
 $ rails new SpamFree
 ```
-And scaffold the posts resource (containing one field for the posts text and one for the content type 'spam'/'content'/'verified_content').
-Verified content in contrast to normal content is checked by you (or an admin) and is guaranteed to contain no spam:
+And scaffold the posts resource, which contains one field for the posts text and one for the content\_type.
+The content\_type of a post is one of the following strings:

+ 'spam',  'content' or 'verified\_content'

+and will be set by our spam filter.
+As you will assume models with a content\_type of 'spam' are spam and aren't accessible by the user.
+The difference between 'verified\_content' and 'content' is, that veriefied\_content is checked by you (or a moderator) and is guaranteed to contain no spam.
+It is used to train the spam filter.

+So go ahead an scaffold your rails app:

 ```
 $ rails g scaffold Post text:string content_type:string